-A school board race in rural Washington state shows how far-right extremists are shifting to local campaigns for power
+A rural Washington school board race shows how far-right extremists are shifting to local power

 Sova isn’t wrong when she argues that her “extreme” views are simply representative of local politics, and that’s the concern, according to researchers who track the mainstreaming of far-right ideologies.
 Conservatives have moved so far right, researchers say, that there’s now little daylight between Sova’s positions and those of most elected Republican leaders or pundits on Fox News shows.

 Kate Bitz of the Western States Center, a regional anti-extremism watchdog, said the school board push is an extension of an “inside/outside” tactic of armed groups fielding candidates for legitimate posts while simultaneously agitating for political violence.
-The attention from the Capitol riot forced groups to shelve national work and launder their image at the grassroots level, she said.
+The attention from the Capitol riot forced groups to shelve national work and launder their image at the grass-roots level, she said.

 “They are hoping that they can advance the inside part of the inside/outside game without having to take on the cost of the intimidation, the harassment, the undermining of democracy that they are also engaging in,” Bitz said.

 The extremist push into local institutions hasn’t gone unchallenged, but opposition is risky.
-David Neiwert, a veteran documentarian of the militant right, detailed several recent incidents where “patriot” groups, Proud Boys and white supremacists reportedly used force or intimidation at public events.
+David Neiwert, a veteran documentarian of the militant right, detailed several recent incidents in which “patriot” groups, Proud Boys and white supremacists reportedly used force or intimidation at public events.

 In Post Falls, Idaho, self-styled militia members showed up to the city library to “harass students who turned out for an LGBTQ-friendly program,” the report said.
 In Washougal, Wash., a self-proclaimed Proud Boy showed up to a school board meeting to harangue members and residents about their “cowardice” on mask mandates and critical race theory.
 He drew applause and cheers.